pankaj030989/skills-github-pages1/index.md

 ---
-title: Thought of the day
+title: Thought of the Day
 ---